EconomistHenson/EconomistHenson/README.md

 - I am fairly active on social media
   - Facebook
   - LinkedIn
-  - XTwitter
+  - Gooble

 ⚡ Fun fact
   - I am retired but like to be active
-  - Although born in US, I have been generally cleared for secret projects
+  - Although born in US, I have been generally cleared for secret projects in Canada
   - Great GrandMother may be aboriginal (long story)